jaredwray/keyv/README.md

 ## Add Cache Support to your Module

 Keyv is designed to be easily embedded into other modules to add cache support.
 The recommended pattern is to expose a `cache` option in your modules options which is passed through to Keyv.
-Caching will work in memory by default and users have the option to also install a Keyv storage adapter and pass in a connection string.
+Caching will work in memory by default and users have the option to also install a Keyv storage adapter and pass in a connection string, or any other storage that implements the `Map` API.

 You should also set a namespace for your module so you can safely call `.clear()` without clearing unrelated app data.